drshahizan/software-engineering/materials/module4/readme.md

 - [An interview with a stakeholder](p6-interview.md)

 # Introduction
 **Module 4: Requirements Engineering**, is a critical aspect of the software development process that focuses on eliciting, analyzing, specifying, validating, and managing the software requirements.
-The module is divided into five sections.
+The module is divided into six sections.

 The first section, [Requirements Engineering Introduction](p1-intro.md) provides an overview of the importance of requirements engineering and the key concepts involved in the process.
 This section establishes the foundation for the rest of the module.